reactjs/react.dev/src/content/learn/rendering-lists.md

 <Pitfall>

-Arrow functions implicitly return the expression right after `=>`, so you didn't need a `return` statement:
+Arrow functions implicitly return the expression right after `=>` even if the single expression spans multiple lines, as is often the case with JSX in React, you can still omit the `return` keyword and the curly braces:

 ```js
 const listItems = chemists.map(person =>